Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Detailed Analysis of Long Context NL2SQL Techniques

 \subsection{Long context and latency relationship}

-In this section, we look at the context size (tokens) and latency relationship. \yeounoh{The context size and latency relationship over Vertex AI \textit{gemini-1.5} generation API should be a function of number of tokens and agnostic to the benchmark datasets; we use sampled requests of various context size from BIRD dev.} Figure~\ref{fig:latency_experiment} illustrates that there is near-linear relationship (strong positive correlation $R^2$=92.6).
+In this section, we look at the context size (tokens) and latency relationship. \yeounoh{The relationship between context size and latency in Google's \textit{gemini-1.5} generation API is primarily a function of the number of tokens and is agnostic to the benchmark datasets.
+We evaluate this relationship using sampled requests of varying context size from BIRD dev.} Figure~\ref{fig:latency_experiment} illustrates that there is near-linear relationship (strong positive correlation $R^2$=92.6).
 It is interesting to note that the latency and the variance starts increasing significantly beyond context size $>$32k.
-The larger context LLMs require inference computation scattered across more host and accelerators, which incurs more queueing delay.
-While we expect the smaller \textit{gemini-1.5-flash} variant to have lower latency, due to this queueing delay and resource allocation differences it also suffers from increased latency at the long tail.
+The larger context LLMs require inference computation scattered across multiple hosts and accelerators, introducing additional queuing delays.
+While we expect the smaller \textit{gemini-1.5-flash} variant to exhibit lower latency, it also suffers from increased latency in the long tail due to queuing delays and differences in resource allocation.
 The generation latency increases significantly ($>>$ 4 seconds) with larger context size ($>$32k tokens), thus we should increase the context only if there is a clear gain in generation quality.
-The average measures between context size and latency are linearly correlated, which makes it easy to model.
+Fortunately, the average relationship between context size and latency remains linear, making it easy to model.

-Table~\ref{tab:latency_single_call} illustrates the average latency difference for the two \textit{gemini-1.5} model variances, large and more expensive \textit{pro} and small and cheaper \textit{flash}. \yeounoh{The average generation latency for BIRD dev is used as the unit for normalized latency $T$.} The difference in verification latency is more pronounced because the context size is smaller, whereas the generation with larger context \textit{pro} and \textit{flash} requires more prefill computation, which results in increased and similar queueing delay.
+Table~\ref{tab:latency_single_call} illustrates the average latency difference for the two \textit{gemini-1.5} model variants: the larger, more expensive \textit{pro} and the small, more cost-efficient \textit{flash}. \yeounoh{The average generation latency for BIRD dev is used as the unit for normalized latency $T$.} The difference in verification latency is more pronounced because the context size is smaller, whereas the generation with larger context \textit{pro} and \textit{flash} requires more prefill computation, which results in increased and similar queuing delay.
 Both models experience increased and similar average generation latency.
 For the single verification latency (indicative of the smaller context latency) \textit{flash} is almost 75\% faster than \textit{pro}.